Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Supplementary Zero-shot RIS Results

 We construct hybrid text features based on a weighted sum of global- and local-level text features, following previous works \cite{yu2023zero, liu2025hybrid}.
-Here, we show results using an alternative fusion strategy of combining the features at an attention-level.
-Specifically, instead of merging the text features at the final layer, we encode the sentence-level (global) and primary noun and context token-level (local) text features separately until the fusion layer and merge the attention outputs (\ie, $\text{fused}_{attn} + \gamma \text{global}_{attn} + (1-\gamma) \text{local}_{attn}$) before encoding them to construct the hybrid text features.
+Here, we show results using an alternative fusion strategy of combining the features at an attention level.
+Specifically, instead of merging the text features at the final layer, we encode the sentence-level (global) and primary noun and context token-level (local) text features separately until the fusion layer and merge the attention outputs (\ie, $\text{fused}_{attn} = \gamma \text{global}_{attn} + (1-\gamma) \text{local}_{attn}$) before encoding them to construct the hybrid text features.
 Note that we use the fused features for the remaining layers after going through the fusion layer.
-As shown in Table~\ref{tab:fusion_results} ($\gamma=0.5$, we find that merging the text features as a weighted sum yields better performance in RefCOCOg.
+As shown in \cref{tab:fusion_results} ($\gamma=0.5$), we find that there is a negligible difference between merging the text features at an attention-level and a feature-level.